 The only official word given by KAT administrators and moderators is a surprisingly vague statement about the GoFundMe campaign.

 “’We’ve received reports of a ‘campaign organizer that was committing fraud’.
 For some reason, some envious people just live for the sole purpose of seeing others fail.”

 The only option to help out in rebuilding Kickasstorrents is by donating directly to PayPal.
 But this is also causing some to ask the site to find an alternate way.
 After all, “if GOV (and it will because of popularity) finds out about this, they will freeze the account.
 And then, probably go after people in charge.”

-Speaking about torrenting, with Torrentz.eu and KAT having been shut down, TorrentFreak is now reporting that the former torrenting king ThePirateBay has since returned to the throne in torrent search usage, and is also “quietly celebrating” their 13th anniversary.
+Speaking about torrenting, there’s a new development following the deaths of Torrentz.eu and KAT having.
+TorrentFreak is now reporting that the former torrenting king ThePirateBay has since returned to the throne in torrent search usage.
+The mega-torrent hub is also “quietly celebrating” its 13th anniversary.